medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 It is developed to

 - suit the direct messaging of clinical content in EHMI
+- handle reliable messaging at the eDelivery network level like VANSenvelope in the VANS network
 - handle the XDS Metadata that is needed when MedCom Messages are exchanged as “documents” in the XDS Framework
 - serve the ground for EDS Delivery Status
 - serve the ground for EHMI Statistics of message exchange